Compiling PA Legislative Histories

 - House of Representatives Archives: 717.783.3866 (For more information on the House Archives collection, see their Committee Records page.)

-- Pennsylvania General Assembly: House Committee Transcripts and Reports (2007 - present)
+- Pennsylvania General Assembly: House Committee Transcripts and Reports (coverage varies by committee)

 - For current reports, contact the Senate or House committee directly.

 These reports may be accessed by date reported, sponsor, committee, and/or subject.